sonyaverma19/Illumio_Take_Home/README.md

 ## Description
 The utility consists of two main classes:
 1. `LookupTable`: Represents a lookup table that maps a port and protocol combination to a tag.
-2. `FlowLogProcessor`: Processes flow logs using a lookup table to categorize them based on port and protocol.
-The Processor class generates the two output files.
+2. `FlowLogProcessor`: Processes flow logs using a lookup table to categorize them based on port and protocol and creates dictionaries to store relevant information.
+3. `Writer`: Generates and outputs tag count and port-protocol combination count plaintext files.

 ## Installation
 1. Clone the repository.
-2. 2.
-Cd to the repo in your preferred terminal and execute using the command: python3 main.py.
+2. Cd to the repo in your preferred terminal and execute using the command: python3 main.py.

 ## Usage
 1. Create a lookup table CSV file with the format: `destport,protocol,tag`.
-2. Create a flow log file with the format: `data1,data2,...,dst_port,protocol`.
+2. Create a flow log file with the format: `version, account-id, interface-id, srcaddr, dstaddr, src_port, dst_port,protocol, packets, bytes, start, end, action, log_status`.
-3. Update the file paths in the test classes accordingly.
+3. Update the file paths in the `config.json` file to point to your lookup table and flow log files.
+4. Run the main script using `python3 main.py` to process your files.
+5. Check the output files for the results.
-4. Run the test classes to ensure the functionality of the `LookupTable`, `FlowLogProcessor`, and `Writer` classes.
-Refer to the testing section below for steps on how to do that.
+6. To run the test classes and ensure the functionality of the `LookupTable`, `FlowLogProcessor`, and `Writer` classes, use the command `python3 -m unittest`.
+Refer to the testing section below for more details.
-5. Modify the classes as needed for your specific use case.
+7. Modify the classes as needed for your specific use case.

 ## Assumptions
 1. The lookup table is a .csv file and the flow log is a .txt plaintext file encoded in utf-8.